can dogs eat blueberries

 The Dangers of Blueberries to Dogs

-Please be careful if your dog eats anything blueberry flavored that contains the sweetener xylitol.
+Please be careful if your dog eats anything blueberry flavored that includes the sweetener xylitol.
 This can be an ingredient in diet or low-calorie pastries, especially those created for people with diabetes.
-Learn more about Xylitol Toxicity in Dogs.

 Do Dogs Need Blueberries?